The Films of Elia Kazan

 Can You Separate the Artist from the Art?

 More than any artist in the history of Hollywood, because of his naming names at the HUAC, what you think of Elia Kazan’s body of work depends on whether you can separate the artist from the art.
-The lives and livelihoods that were destroyed because of his testimony (including his own Best Supporting Actress Kim Hunter) weigh on the conscience of many film lovers who, on principle, will not watch his films.
+The lives and livelihoods destroyed because of his testimony (including that of Best Supporting Actress Kim Hunter) weigh on the conscience of many film lovers, who, on principle, will not watch his films.

-I am very much against this course of action.
-Some of the world’s greatest pieces of art were created by some despicable people.
-Which is why I always list Kazan as one of my all-time favorites.
-Only in “On the Waterfront” does Kazan the master director and Kazan the HUAC stoolie come together.
-The film’s storyline is an obvious parallel to Kazan’s (and Schulberg’s, another informer at HUAC), with Brando’s Terry Malloy turning informer being presented as the correct moral choice.
+I strongly oppose this course of action.
+Some despicable people created some of the world’s most significant art pieces.
+I always list Kazan as one of my all-time favorites.
+Only in “On the Waterfront” do Kazan, the master director, and Kazan, the HUAC stool pigeon, come together.
+The film’s storyline parallels Kazan’s (and Schulberg’s, another informer at HUAC), with Brando’s Terry Malloy turning informer being presented as the correct moral choice.

 The Honorary Oscar.

 Kazan got an honorary Oscar on March 22, 1999.
-Karl Malden, the outgoing Academy President, pressed for this even though Kazan had already won two Oscars for “Waterfront” and “Gentleman’s Agreement“.
-Would I have given him a standing ovation like most of the audience, or, would I have remained seated like Spielberg, Nolte, Ed Harris, and Amy Madigan?
+The outgoing Academy President, Karl Malden, pressed for this even though Kazan had already won two Oscars for “Waterfront” and “Gentleman’s Agreement”.
+Would I have given him a standing ovation like most of the audience, or would I have remained seated like Spielberg, Nolte, Ed Harris, and Amy Madigan?
 I don’t know!

 Splendor in the Grass (Elia Kazan)